oracle/weblogic-kubernetes-operator/docs-source/content/faq/coherence-requirements.md

    0     0 MASQUERADE  all  --  *      !lo     0.0.0.0/0            0.0.0.0/0
 ```

-If you see output similar to the example above, i.e. if you see any entries
+If you see output similar to the example above, for example, if you see any entries
 in this chain, then you need to remove them.
 You can remove the entries
 using this command: